docker-hy/docker-hy.github.io/part1.md

 > Note: the Docker for Mac/Win has some magic so that the directories from our host become available for the `moby` virtual machine allowing our command to work as it would on a Linux machine.

+In our youtube-dl we wanted to mount the whole directory since the files are fairly randomly named.
+If we wish to create a volume with only a single file we could also do that by pointing to it.
+For example `-v $(pwd)/material.md:/mydir/material.md` this way we could edit the material.md locally and have it change in the container (and vice versa).
+Note also that `-v` creates a directory if the file does not exist.

 ### Allowing external connections into containers

 The details on how programs communicate are not detailed in this course.
 Courses on Operating Systems and Networking courses explain these.
 On this course you only need to know the following simplified basics: